 Our Pokemon Unite tier list for Defender role.
-Updated monthly with the latest balance changes, this guide helps you choose the strongest Pokémon for ranked matches in June 2025.
+Updated monthly with the latest balance changes, this guide helps you choose the strongest Pokémon for ranked matches in August 2025.

 Tier list rankings are focused on non-competitive ranked matches